-- California law prohibits employers with five or more employees and public employers from discriminating based on any protected characteristic listed in this poster when making decisions about hiring, promotion, pay, benefits, terms of employment, layoffs, and other aspects of employment.
-The law prohibits discrimination based on a single protected characteristic or a combination of two or more protected characteristics. - 2.
+- 1. California law prohibits employers with five or more employees and public employers from discriminating based on any protected characteristic listed above when making decisions about hiring, promotion, pay, benefits, terms of employment, layoffs, and other aspects of employment. - 2.
 Employers cannot limit or prohibit the use of any language in any workplace unless justified by business necessity.
-The employer must notify employees of the language restriction and consequences for violation. - 3.
-Employers cannot discriminate against an applicant or employee because they possess a California driver's license or ID issued to an undocumented person. - 4.
-Employers must reasonably accommodate the religious beliefs and practices of an employee, unpaid intern, or job applicant, including the wearing of clothing, jewelry, and facial or body hair that are part of an individual's observance of their religious beliefs. - 5.
-Employers must reasonably accommodate an employee or job applicant with a disability to enable them to perform the essential functions of a job. - 6.
-Employers cannot discriminate or retaliate against an employee because of their status, or because of their family member's status, as a victim of domestic violence, sexual assault, stalking, and certain other types of violence as long as the employer knows of this status.
-Employers must also provide such employees safety-related reasonable accommodations.
+The employer must notify employees of the language restriction and consequences for violation. - Employers cannot discriminate against an applicant or З. employee because they possess a California driver's license or ID issued to an undocumented person. - 4.
+Employers must reasonably accommodate the religious beliefs and practices of an employee, unpaid intern, or job applicant, including the wearing or carrying of religious clothing, jewelry or artifacts, and hairstyles, facial hair, or body hair, which are part of an individual's observance of their religious beliefs.